wuyichen24/coding-interview/docs/problems/array/n_sum/Two_Sum.md

 ## Problem
 Given an array of integers `nums` and an integer `target`, **return indices of the two numbers such that they add up to target**.

+Notes:
+- There is only one solution.
-You may assume that each input would have **exactly one solution**, and you may not use the same element twice.
+- You may not use the same element twice.

-**Input array is not sort and you cannot sort the array**.
+- Input array is not sorted and you cannot sort it.

 You can return the answer in any order.